thedarkwriter/courseware-lms-content/courses/01-puppet/01_2xxx_intro_test_puppet.md

 So, testing is important.
 As a systems administrator, you probably already knew that.
 But how you test your Puppet code may look and feel a bit different from how you are used to testing changes to your systems.

 Typically your testing may include a 'stepping' process.
-You deploy the code to 2 production machines for a couple days, then 5 machines, and then 10 machines until you roll out the change to the entire set of servers.
+You deploy the code to 2 production machines for a couple days, then you deeply to 5 machines, and then 10 machines, and so on, until you roll out the change to the entire set of servers.

 This "sysadmin" method of testing applied to Puppet manifests and modules would be very time consuming.
 You would have to write the code, build your modules, provision a test server, apply the manifests, and watch for errors.
 If you encountered errors, you would fix them, then redeploy a test server, and re-run the tests.
-And you still could not be certain that the module would run on other types servers.
+And you still could not be sure that the module would run on other types of servers.

 ### slide Test Driven Development